Thought LeadershipJuly 8, 2026

 The MRD does not specify what to build.
 It justifies why a market opportunity is worth pursuing.
 It informs the BRD (business case) and the PRD (product specification) but operates at a higher level of abstraction.

 MRDs were standard practice in enterprise software companies during the 2000s and 2010s, often produced by product marketing teams before product development began.
 In modern agile organizations, the MRD's function is often absorbed into product briefs, opportunity assessments, or the market context section of a PRD.
+For a deeper look at the MRD as a standalone document, including templates, see our guide to Market Requirements Documents.

 What Is a BRD (Business Requirements Document)?